Social Media Toolkit for Social Work Month 2023

 I believing in Breaking Barriers!
 That’s why I became a social worker.
 Here’s how I break barriers (add description, share a photo). #SWMonth2023 #SocialWorkBreaksBarriers #SocialWorkMonth #NASW

-Did you know that by 2030 there will be more than 800,000 #socialworkers in the US?
+Did you know that by 2031 the profession is expected to grow to 772,000 in the US?
 I'm one of them. #socialworkproud #SWMonth2023 #SocialWorkBreaksBarriers #SocialWorkMonth #NASW

 Because LinkedIn is a more professional platform, you'll want to craft your messages appropriately.
 Network with other social workers.
 Share research, facts, and stories and your opinion about the profession.
 Highlight important issues that impact your work.